 February 17, 1932 ~ Composer Doru Popovici, full name Ionel Doru Popovici, born in Resita, Romania ~ Revered contemporary classical composer known for three distinct phases in his career; pot-impressionism, dodecaphonic and post-byzantine.
 Known for works such as Wires Quartet, Prometheus, Homage To Tuculescu, The Byzantine Hymns and The Wedding ~ Popovici passed away in 2019

 February 17, 1930 ~ Guitar and fidle group the Mississippi Sheiks record Sitting On Top Of The World ~ Written by Sheiks core members Walter Vinson and Lonnie Chatmon.
-The song would become the Sheiks best known single, become a standard, used as the theme music in the 1957 film Face In The Crowd, and later be covered in various styles by an array of artists including Doc Watson, Bob Wills, Howlin' Wolf, Nat King Cole, Harry Belafonte, Jerry Reed, Frank Sinatra, Bob Dylan, Cream, the Grateful Dead, Jeff Healey, John Lee Hooker, Willie Nelson, and others.
+The song would become the Sheiks best known single, become a standard, used as the theme music in the 1957 film Face In The Crowd, and later be covered in various styles by an array of artists including Doc Watson, Bob Wills, Howlin' Wolf, Nat King Cole, Harry Belafonte, Jerry Reed, Frank Sinatra, Bob Dylan, Cream, the Grateful Dead, Jeff Healey, John Lee Hooker, and Willie Nelson.
 The original record was released in 1930 on the Okeh blues label, paired with Lovely One In This Town on the flip side

-February 17, 1928 ~ Lyricist, librettist Tom Jones born in Littlefield, Texas, USA ~ Best known for co-writing The Fantasticks with regular collaborator composer Harvey Schmidt, a musical that ran off-Broadway for about four decades starting in the early 1960s.
+February 17, 1928 ~ Lyricist, librettist Tom Jones born in Littlefield, Texas, USA ~ Best known for co-writing The Fantasticks with regular collaborator composer Harvey Schmidt, a musical that ran off-Broadway for about four decades starting in the early-1960s.
 Well-known songs from the musical include Try To Remember, Soon It's Gonna Rain, Much More, and I Can See It.
 Other musicals written by the duo include 110 In The Shade, I Do I Do, and Philemon.
 Jones also authored the book Making Musicals (An Informal Introduction To The World Of Music Theatre), published in 1998

 February 17, 1926 ~ Conductor, composer Friedrich Cerha born in Vienna, Austria ~ Renowned interpreter of the works of Arnold Schoenberg, Anton Webern, and Alban Berg, especially credited for completing the latter's unfinished Lulu three-act opera.
 During World War II Cerha was conscripted yet deserted the nazi armed forces twice, and actually participated in a number of acts of resistance against the fascist regime ~ Cerha passed away in 2023